ylevan-fl/speedydd-proposal/speedydd-api-v1-propsal.md

 > **Current Implementation (Phase 1)**
 >
 > Currently, we are implementing this API key system for only 1 client (Pay Solo).
 We will manually:
-> - Retrieve the app secret from our database
+> - Retrieve the organization secret from our database
 > - Generate the signed API key using our private key
 > - Deliver the API key directly to Pay Solo
 >
-> **Future Implementation**: We will develop automated API key generation and retrieval endpoints that allow clients to request their API keys programmatically.
+> **Future Implementation**: We will develop automated API key generation and retrieval endpoints that allow organizations to request their API keys programmatically.

 ### Authentication Request

 When users make API requests, we use our public key to verify the API key signature.

 **Process:**
-1. Extract `X-App-ID` and `X-API-Key` from request headers
+1. Extract `X-Org-ID` and `X-API-Key` from request headers
 2. Use public key to verify the signature of the API key
 3. If signature is valid, decrypt the token to get the secret
-4. Compare the secret with the stored secret for that app ID
+4. Compare the secret with the stored secret for that organization ID
 5. Allow request if verification passes, return 401 if it fails

 **Example:**